dsrhaslab/prismo/README.md

 ```

 > [!NOTE]
 > This parameter is optional.
-When not specified, the benchmark runs at maximum throughput for the entire execution duration.
+When not specified, the benchmark runs at maximum throughput for the entire execution.

 ---